-Really liked this article by Lifehacker's ex-hacker-in-chief Gina Trapani on her personal business model.
-Basically, it's never always about the money (unless you're a very shallow person).
+Really liked this article (dead link) by Lifehacker’s ex-hacker-in-chief Gina Trapani on her personal business model.
+Basically, it’s never always about the money (unless you’re a very shallow person).
 Primarily about freelancing, it has a nice framework for how to split your time between the benjamins and the other important things.

 How she developed it her business model:

 - List of people you admire in business (and why)